Elastocaloric materials

 Elastocaloric materials are a class of advanced materials.
-These materials show a big change in temperature when mechanical stress is applied and then removed.
+These materials show a substantial change in temperature when mechanical stress is applied and then removed.

 This phenomenon, known as the elastocaloric effect, is the reversible thermal response of the material to mechanical loading and unloading.
 The effect is often caused by changes in entropy within the material's structure.
 This can be due to phase transformations or reorientation of crystalline domains.
 Unlike conventional materials, elastocaloric materials can experience substantial temperature changes under mechanical stress.
 This makes them promising for solid-state refrigeration and heating applications.

 The relevance of elastocaloric materials lies in their potential to revolutionize the cooling and heating systems that are integral to modern life.
 Traditional cooling technologies, such as vapor-compression refrigeration, rely on harmful refrigerants that contribute to global warming and have significant energy consumption.
 These materials can potentially replace conventional systems, leading to reduced greenhouse gas emissions and lower energy usage.